Graduateshotline

 GRE Verbal Reasoning

-The goal of the GRE verbal reasoning test is to measure the candidate’s ability to understand and analyze written passages, to understanding the meaning and context of words being used.
+The goal of the GRE Verbal Reasoning test is to measure the candidate's ability to understand and analyze written passages and to understand the meaning and context of words being used.
 The Verbal Reasoning section is the toughest section for non-native English speakers.
-If the candidate’s first language is not English then they need to prepare for it.
-There are 40 questions in the verbal section (2 sections with 20 questions each).
-Each section is of 30 minutes.
+If the candidate's first language is not English, they must prepare for it.

-GRE verbal section has three different types of questions:
+GRE Verbal Reasoning section has three different types of questions:

 Approaching the Question Types